dpi-tta-lessons/portfolio/content.md

 ```
 {: .repl }

 Add this debug border while building out layouts.
-You can remove this style rule later once the layout looks good.
+You can remove this style rule later once you're happy with the layout.

 ![debug border portfolio](assets/debug-border-example.png)